amida-tech/orange-api/docs/src/doses.md

         Boolean representing whether the user took their medication (i.e., `true` if they took it, `false` if this dose event represents them *skipping* their medication)
+    + scheduled (integer, optional)

+        Number representing the ID of the scheduled dose event.
+See `POST` endpoint documentation for full details.
+Send `null` to remove an existing value.

     + notes (string, optional)